 During the first five years of its existence the company and the product have both come a long way.
 The challenges they faced during this period both pointed to improvements that needed to be made as well as to the team’s ability to find innovative ways to create value for the users.
 When discussing Katipult’s biggest challenges Mr. Murray said:

-“There's a lot of unique requirements that clients will come in with, and as your clients get bigger or as they use your product more extensively, there's a lot of new requests that also come up.
+“There's a lot of unique requirements that customers will come in with, and as your customers get bigger or as they use your product more extensively, there's a lot of new requests that also come up.
 So there's a need for always iterating the product, improving the product.

 Technology trends keep changing.
 New competitors arise.
 So there's a lot of product innovation and you need to have a team that can scale the product technically, but also the processes around serving new customers need to be scalable as well.”